omgnetwork/research/plasma/plasma-mvp/specifications/no-confirmations.md

 8. Bob cannot withdraw once his exits process because the operator has already empties the contract.

 Consider the same scenario once we apply Change #2.
 If the operator only has 4 days to challenge Alice's exit, then Bob has 3 days to safely submit his exit.
 The operator's exits will be given a lower priority than Bob's exit, and Bob will complete his (valid) withdrawal.

+#### Alternative to Change #2: Special exit transactions

+Change #2 is somewhat unsatisfying because Alice *will* lose her exit deposit.
+We'd prefer to come up with some mechanism that avoids restricting the challenge period and allows Alice to keep her exit deposit.

+Piotr Dobaczewski came up with another construction that addresses this case.
+In a nutshell, Piotr's idea is that Alice creates a special type of exit that allows Bob to claim the funds within a period of time.
+If Bob doesn't complete the exit, then Alice can claim the funds.
+This special "limbo" exit can be invalidated by demonstrating that the UTXO (from Alice to Bob) was already spent.

+Piotr gave the following example of how this might work out:

+1. Alice buys a pear from Bob.
+2. The operator includes Alice's transaction but withholds the block.
+Alice's payment is now stuck in "limbo" because she doesn't know if her transaction was included or not.
+3. Alice starts a "limbo exit" that references her transaction to Bob.
+4. Bob has 3 days to complete the exit.

+One of two things can happen at this point:

+1. Bob completes the exit.
+2. Bob does not complete the exit.
+Alice completes the exit after 3 days.

+In either case, this exit can be challenged if a user demonstrates that Alice's UTXO to Bob is spent.
+If no challenges are submitted, then the exit processes and the funds are withdrawn.

+This is really cool, but a little complex.
+There's a potential for grieving if users are not actively watching for these type of transactions.
+For example, Alice could decide that she wants to cheat and get the money for her pear back.
+Assume that blocks are not being withheld and that Bob hasn't spent the UTXO from Alice's transaction.
+Alice could start the "limbo exit", which forces Bob to respond within 3 days.
+If Bob is offline for 3 days, then she might be able to steal Bob's funds.
+Bob's safest bet is therefore to immediately spend the funds to himself.

+We can avoid the grieving case by modifying the construction slightly so that the limbo exit can *only* exit to Bob and *only* if Bob signs off on it.
+The idea behind this modification is that Alice and Bob will want to complete their transaction if the two parties are cooperating.
+If blocks are being withheld and the two parties are not cooperating, then Alice can attempt to exit normally.
+If the transaction is included (and therefore complete), then Alice will need to find some extra-protocol settlement anyway.
+It's reasonable to assume that Alice can ask for her deposit as part of this settlement.